abhishekkanap/M2_TemperatureManagementAndControlSystem/5_Report/README.md

 ## **4W and 1H:**

 ### **Why:**
-To maintain the heat in the vehicles in cold weather.
+To maintain the warm atmosphere in the vehicles in cold weather.

 ### **What:**
-Temperature measurement system to measure,control and generate heat.
+Temperature controlling system to measure,control and generate heat.

 ### **Where:**
 Automotive Industry.

 ### **When:**
-In vehicles at low temperature areas.
+If temperature inside the vehicle is low.

 ### **How:**
 By installing the system in vehicles.